2016–17 S.L. Benfica season: Season summary

+Pre-Season

 After a successful season in which Benfica retained the league title and won the Taça da Liga, the club entered the new season aiming for a historic fourth consecutive league championship (tetra), under manager Rui Vitória.

 During the summer transfer window, Benfica sold key players, Renato Sanches, Nicolás Gaitán, and Anderson Talisca.
 To reinforce the squad, the club signed midfielder André Horta, wingers André Carrillo, Franco Cervi, and Andrija Živković, as well as striker Kostas Mitroglou on a permanent deal.

-The the pre-season began on 14 July with a 0–0 draw against Vitória de Setúbal.
+The pre-season began on 14 July with a 0–0 draw against Vitória de Setúbal.
 They followed this with a 4–0 win over Derby County, a 1–0 loss to Sheffield Wednesday, a 2–0 victory against Wolfsburg, a 1–1 draw with Torino FC in the Eusébio Cup, and a 3–2 defeat to Lyon.

+August–November

-Benfica’s first official match of the season took place on 7 August in the 2016 Supertaça Cândido de Oliveira at Estádio Municipal de Aveiro, where Benfica defeated Braga 3–0 with goals from Cervi, Jonas, and Pizzi.
+Benfica's first official match of the season took place on 7 August in the 2016 Supertaça Cândido de Oliveira at Estádio Municipal de Aveiro, where Benfica defeated Braga 3–0 with goals from Cervi, Jonas, and Pizzi.
 In the league, Benfica began with a 2–0 away win over Tondela, a 1–1 home draw against Vitória de Setúbal, and a 3–1 away win over Nacional.
 In September, the team won all its league matches: away to Arouca, at home against Braga, and away to Chaves, finishing the month one point ahead of Sporting and three ahead of Porto.
 In the UEFA Champions League, Benfica opened with a 1–1 home draw against Beşiktaş, with Talisca scoring the equaliser in stoppage time.
 The following match saw Benfica lose 4–2 away to Napoli.

 In October, Benfica won all of its matches: 4–0 at home against Feirense, 2–1 away against 1º Dezembro in the third round of the 2016–17 Taça de Portugal, 2–0 away against Dynamo Kyiv in the Champions League, 2–0 away against Belenenses, and 3–0 at home against Paços de Ferreira, extending its league lead to five points.
 In November, the team recorded a 1–0 home win against Dynamo Kyiv, followed by a 1–1 away draw with Porto, in which Benfica equalised in stoppage time.
 The month continued with a 6–0 home win over Marítimo in the Taça de Portugal and a 3–0 home victory against Moreirense.